chk1994/first-report/tool_assessment.md

 ## Source Code Control & Issue Management

-Our project uses [GitHub](https://github.com/IFS4205-2018-Sem1-Team1) for source code control and issue management for the following reasons:
+Our project uses [GitHub](https://github.com/IFS4205-2018-Sem1-Team1) for source code control and issue management because most of the team are familiar and comfortable with using GitHub.
-1. It's a good tool for project management.
-1. Most of the team are familiar and comfortable with using GitHub.
 This is not the case for the alternatives.

 There are other alternatives such as:
 1. Bitbucket.
 It allows free hosting of private repositories.
 However, the free version only allows for up to 5 users per repository.
 As our team has 6 members, we are not able to use the free version.
-Furthermore, there is no requirement for us to host our code on private repositories.
+Furthermore, there is no requirement to host our code on private repositories.
+Therefore, there's no compelling reason for us to use Bitbucket over GitHub.
 1. GitLab.
-GitLab has inbuilt CI/CD.
-This means that we do not have to manually integrate external CI/CD such as Travis to our repositories.
-This is a plus point, though, not a very big one since it's easy to perform manual integration of external CI/CD.
+GitLab has inbuilt CI/CD, which means that we do not have to manually integrate external CI/CD tools to our repositories.
+This is a plus point, though, not a very big one since it's easy to manually integrate external CI/CD tools.
-Also, GitLab is lacking some features compared to GitHub such as having only a single assignee for issues.
-Since some issues may be quite hard to resolve, we may need to use GitHub's feature of having multiple assignees for issues.
+However, GitLab is lacking some features compared to GitHub.
+For example, an issue can only be assigned to a single developer.
+There may be occasions when we need to assign multiple developers to resolve a certain issue, perhaps because that issue is hard.
 Therefore, there's no compelling reason for us to use GitLab over GitHub.

 Reports will be written in .md (instead of .doc) to allow for version control of reports as well.